zammad/zammad-user-documentation/basics/service-ticket.rst

 This is where you’ll spend the vast majority of your time in Zammad.

-Get the hang of these three tasks, and there’s really not much more to it.
+Once you get the hang of the tasks below, there’s really not much more to it.

 .. toctree::
    :maxdepth: 1